 A standard whirlpool tub requires one 15-amp GFCI receptacle to run the motor.
 If your whirlpool tub is equipped with a heater, you will need an additional 15-amp GFCI receptacle.
 A 15-amp circuit is the minimum standard, but a 20-amp is better and is required by some tub manufacturers.
 Never wire a higher-amperage receptacle to a lower-amperage circuit, as this is a fire hazard.
 For example, you may install a 15-amp receptacle to a 20-amp circuit but never a 20-amp receptacle to a 15-amp circuit.
 Be sure to check the manufacturer's recommendations for proper amperage.

 All wiring for the whirlpool tub must be copper.
-No aluminum wires are acceptable.
-A 20-amp circuit should have 12-2 wiring rated at a minimum of 194°F (90°C).
+No aluminum wires are acceptable because aluminum deteriorates more quickly than copper and copper has a higher conductivity.
+A 20-amp circuit should have 12-2 wiring rated at a minimum of 194 degrees Fahrenheit (90 degrees Centigrade).